 You can use the three-dot menu on the right to delete any question-and-answer pair (or website) you no longer wish to use at all.

-Once you click on Add, you will see a popup asking you to choose one of the four available methods - by providing website URLs, adding the question-and-answer pairs manually, importing a CSV file, or importing from Zendesk:
+Once you click on it, you will see a popup asking you to choose one of the four available methods - by providing website URLs, adding the question-and-answer pairs manually, importing a CSV file, or importing from Zendesk:

 Naturally, you see the same options if you're adding data sources for the first time.